nardober1st/EasyFood/README.md

 # EasyFoodApp
-This app was an app that I developed to practice my studies on MVVM, Coroutines, Fragments, etc.
+This app was an app that I developed watching youtube tutorials to practice my studies on MVVM, Coroutines, Fragments, etc.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->